Search the Whole Web to quickly find what you're looking for:

 60 years a Royal Canadian Air Force physiotherapist designed

-a 10-minute exercise regime that all its staff could do every day.
+a 10-minute exercise regime (see left) that all their staff could do every day.
 It's got

 what you need, man or woman, to keep fit without over-straining yourself.
 You